luisfelipe-rodri/Data-Science-Portfolio-by-Luis-Felipe-Rodrigues/README.md

 # Data Science Portfolio by Luis Felipe Rodrigues

 <!--ts-->
-   * Economics, finantials, and statistics
+   * Economics, Finantials, and Statistics
      * GARCH model for forecast the volitivity of IBOV stocks
    * Supervised Learning
    * Unsupervised Learning